 Yes, if you increase the distance that you run.
 For example, a slow run for 2 miles will burn more calories than a slow run for 1 mile.

-You’ll burn about 100 calories per mile running on a treadmill depending on your average running speed and the incline.
+speed and the incline.
 The treadmill will also be able to record your data for each of your sessions and measure how many calories you’ve burned.

 What type of running is best for burning calories?